rah-0/parsort/doc/STRUCTS.md

 # Struct Sorting

-Moving away from **multiway parallel merge sort with pairwise merging**, the algorithm used in this case is **Parallel Stable Pairwise Merge Sort**.
+Moving away from **multiway parallel merge sort with pairwise merging**, the algorithm used in this case is **Parallel Pairwise Merge Sort**.

 ### Why Multiway Merge Sort (with a priority queue) is not efficient for structs: